-If you are working with an agency or freelancer to help you with your Facebook Ads, you must add them to your Facebook Ad Account so they can edit campaigns, or start new ones.
+If you are working with an agency or freelancer to help you with your Facebook Ads, you must add them to your Facebook Ads Manager Account so they can edit campaigns, or start new ones.

-In this short Facebook ads tutorial, we are going to show you how to add someone to your Facebook ad account.
+In this short Facebook ads tutorial, we are going to show you how to add someone to a Facebook Ads Manager account.
 We are going to explain to you two methods so you can choose whichever you prefer.

-- Add people to the Facebook Ad account from Facebook Ads Manager
+- Add someone to the Facebook Ads Manager account from the Facebook Ads Manager

 - Add users to the Facebook Ad account from Facebook Business Manager